 A Local's Guide to Grenada: 12 Questions With Marcus, a Gouyave Fisherman

 Marcus Williams has lived in Grenada his entire life — 37 years, all in the fishing village of Gouyave on the west coast.
-He fishes yellowfin tuna and mahi-mahi from a 20-foot open boat, helps his wife run a small guest house, and volunteers at the Friday night fish fry that's become one of the island's biggest draws.
-I sat with him on the Gouyave harbor wall on a Tuesday afternoon with two Carib beers and a plate of lambi (conch) fritters between us.
+He fishes yellowfin tuna and mahi-mahi from a 20-foot open boat, helps his wife run a small guest house, and volunteers at the Friday night fish fry that has become one of the island's biggest draws.
+Pull up a seat on the Gouyave harbor wall on a Tuesday afternoon, order two Carib beers and a plate of lambi (conch) fritters, and his Grenada starts to come into focus.

-Gouyave is a fishing town.
-Always has been.
-My father was a fisherman, his father was a fisherman.
-When I was seven or eight, I'd go out with my dad at 4 AM.
-We'd come back by noon and sell at the market.
+Gouyave is a fishing town, and always has been.
+Marcus's father was a fisherman, and his father before him.
+By the age of seven or eight, Marcus was heading out with his dad at 4 AM, back by noon to sell the morning's catch at the market.

-The town smells like nutmeg — the processing station is right here in the middle of everything.
-When the wind blows from the hills, you smell cinnamon and cocoa too.
-People from St. George's think Gouyave is too quiet.
-I think St. George's is too loud.
+The town smells like nutmeg — the processing station sits right in the middle of everything.
+When the wind comes down off the hills, cinnamon and cocoa ride in with it.
+People from St. George's call Gouyave too quiet.
+From the harbor wall, St. George's looks too loud.

 What's the one thing tourists get wrong about Grenada?

 They stay at Grand Anse Beach and never leave.
-Look, Grand Anse is beautiful — I'm not going to argue with that.
-Three kilometers of white sand, gentle waves, you can walk to bars and restaurants.
-It's lovely.
+And Grand Anse is genuinely beautiful — three kilometers of white sand, gentle waves, bars and restaurants within walking distance.
+No argument there.

-But it's not Grenada.
-Grenada is the fishing villages, the nutmeg estates, the waterfalls up in the mountains.
-It's sitting in a rum shop in Sauteurs and watching the sun go down over the spot where the Caribs jumped off the cliff rather than surrender to the French.
-That's real Grenada.
+But it isn't Grenada.
+Grenada is the fishing villages, the nutmeg estates, the waterfalls tucked up in the mountains.
+It's a rum shop in Sauteurs at dusk, the sun dropping over the cliffs where the last of the island's Caribs chose to leap rather than surrender to the French — a history Grenadians still hold quietly.
+That's the real island.

 Where should visitors eat?

-Okay, this is where I get passionate.
-Do not eat at the Corniche restaurants near the cruise ship terminal in St. George's.
-That food is made for people who are on the island for six hours and don't know better.
+Here's where the locals get passionate.
+Skip the Corniche restaurants near the cruise ship terminal in St. George's — that food is built for visitors who are on the island for six hours and don't know better.

 For local food:

-The Saturday market in St. George's — get there early, 7 AM.
-Buy a plate of oil-down for EC$15 (~US$5.50).
-It's breadfruit, callaloo, salted pig tail, dumplings, all cooked in coconut milk.
-It's heavy.
-It's perfect.
+The Saturday market in St. George's — arrive early, around 7 AM.
+A plate of oil-down runs EC$15 (~US$5.50): breadfruit, callaloo, salted pig tail, and dumplings all simmered in coconut milk.
+Heavy, and perfect.

 BB's Crabback in St. George's — crab backs and lambi.
 Sit upstairs for the harbor view.

-Any roadside roti stand between Gouyave and Grenville — the chicken roti for EC$12 (~US$4.50) is always good.
+Any roadside roti stand between Gouyave and Grenville — the chicken roti for EC$12 (~US$4.50) rarely disappoints.

-And the Friday night fish fry in Gouyave — of course I'm going to say this, I help run it.
-But honestly, grilled lobster for EC$25 (~US$9)?
-Fresh snapper, conch, and crayfish straight from the boats that morning?
+And the Friday night fish fry in Gouyave, the one Marcus helps run.
+Grilled lobster for EC$25 (~US$9); fresh snapper, conch, and crayfish straight off the boats that morning.
 You won't beat that value anywhere in the Caribbean.

 The fish fry — is it worth the hype?

-Every Friday night, our little town transforms.
-The main street fills with smoke from grills.
-Music playing.
-Kids running around.
-Locals and tourists together — not separate areas, not a "tourist section."
-Everyone gets the same lobster from the same grill.
+Every Friday night, the little town transforms.
+The main street fills with smoke off the grills, music plays, kids dart between the stalls.
+Locals and tourists share the same space — no roped-off "tourist section," just everyone pulling the same lobster off the same grill.

-Get there by 7 PM for the best selection.
-The lobster goes first.
-The lambi fritters are my wife's recipe and I'm biased but they're the best on the island.
-Bring cash — no one has card machines.
+Arrive by 7 PM for the best selection; the lobster goes first.
+The lambi fritters come from Marcus's wife's recipe, and they have a fair claim to the best on the island.
+Bring cash — no one runs a card machine.

 What about the Underwater Sculpture Park?

-Snorkel trips from Grand Anse cost US$40-50 and take you right there.
-If you dive, US$70.
-Go in the morning — the light hits the sculptures differently before noon.
+Snorkel trips from Grand Anse cost US$40-50 and take you right to it.
+Diving runs US$70.
+Go in the morning, when the light hits the sculptures differently than it does after noon.

 Where do locals go that tourists don't?

 Bathway Beach in the northeast.
-It's remote, there's a natural rock pool that's safe for swimming even when the Atlantic side is rough, and on a weekday you might be the only person there.
+It's remote, with a natural rock pool that stays safe for swimming even when the Atlantic turns rough, and on a weekday you might have the whole place to yourself.
 Bring food — there's nothing nearby.

-Concord Falls — not the first waterfall you reach (everyone stops there), but the second one, 45 minutes further up the trail.
-Bigger, more dramatic, and usually empty because most visitors don't want to hike.
+Concord Falls — but not the first waterfall you reach, where everyone stops.
+The second one, 45 minutes further up the trail, is bigger, more dramatic, and usually empty because most visitors won't make the hike.

-The Esplanade Mall — just kidding.
-But seriously, the little rum shops that don't have names on the outside?
+The Esplanade Mall — that one's a joke.
+The real find is the little rum shops with no name over the door.
 Those are where the best conversations happen.
-Buy a round of Clarke's Court rum and you'll have friends for life.
+Buy a round of Clarke's Court rum and you'll leave with friends for life.

 Is Grenada safe?

 Very.
-I leave my boat unlocked at the harbor.
-My wife walks home from the fish fry at midnight.
-Crime against tourists is rare — petty theft happens, don't leave your camera on the beach, that kind of thing.
-But violent crime?
-Not really a factor here.
+Marcus leaves his boat unlocked at the harbor; his wife walks home from the fish fry at midnight.
+Crime against tourists is rare — petty theft happens, so don't leave your camera on the beach, but violent crime simply isn't much of a factor here.

-The bigger danger is the road from St. George's to the east coast.
-Narrow, steep, no guardrails.
-If you rent a car, take it slow and drive on the left.
-We inherited that from the British.
+The real hazard is the road from St. George's to the east coast: narrow, steep, no guardrails.
+If you rent a car, take it slow and keep left — a habit Grenada inherited from the British.

 Best time to visit?

-January to May.
-Dry season.
-Grenada sits south of most hurricane paths — we've been hit (Ivan in 2004 was devastating) but it's much rarer than the islands further north.
-The water is calmest March-May and the diving visibility is at its best.
+January to May, the dry season.
+Grenada sits south of most hurricane paths — it has been hit (Ivan in 2004 caused serious damage) but far less often than the islands to the north.
+The water is calmest from March to May, when diving visibility is at its best.

-I'd avoid the cruise ship schedule though.
-When two or three ships dock in St. George's, the town gets crowded fast.
-Check the schedule and plan around it.
+Plan around the cruise ship schedule, though.
+When two or three ships dock in St. George's, the town fills up fast.
+Check the dates and route around them.

 What should tourists buy as souvenirs?

-Nutmeg.
-Real Grenadian nutmeg, not the pre-ground stuff.
-Buy a bag of whole nutmegs at the Gouyave processing station for almost nothing and grate them at home.
-The difference between fresh-grated Grenadian nutmeg and what you buy in a supermarket is like the difference between a fresh tomato and ketchup.
+Nutmeg — real Grenadian nutmeg, not the pre-ground supermarket kind.
+Pick up a bag of whole nutmegs at the Gouyave processing station for almost nothing and grate them fresh at home.
+The gap between fresh-grated Grenadian nutmeg and the jarred stuff is the gap between a ripe tomato and ketchup.

-Also: chocolate.
-Grenada makes excellent bean-to-bar chocolate.
-The Grenada Chocolate Company and Jouvay are the best.
-A bar costs EC$10-15 (~US$4-5.50) at local shops.
+Chocolate, too.
+Grenada makes excellent bean-to-bar — the Grenada Chocolate Company and Jouvay lead the field, and a bar runs EC$10-15 (~US$4-5.50) at local shops.

 What do tourists get wrong?

-They don't learn any Creole.
-Even "wha gwan" (what's going on) or "tanks" (thanks) makes people smile.
+They don't pick up any Creole.
+Even "wha gwan" (what's going on) or "tanks" (thanks) earns a smile.

-They don't try oil-down.
-It looks strange if you're not used to it, but it's the national dish for a reason.
+They skip oil-down.
+It can look strange if you're not used to it, but it's the national dish for a reason.

 What's changing about Grenada?

-More visitors each year.
-More hotels being built south of Grand Anse.
-A new marina development.
-It's good for the economy — don't get me wrong, tourism feeds families here.
-But I hope we don't become another Barbados or St. Lucia where the resorts take over the best beaches and price locals out.
+More visitors arrive every year.
+More hotels are rising south of Grand Anse, and a new marina is on the way.
+It's good for the economy — tourism feeds families here.
+The hope locals hold onto is that Grenada won't go the way of Barbados or St. Lucia, where resorts claim the best beaches and price residents out.